makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

 >
 > Defensive programming is when programming purposefully predict possible points of failure.

-### Why 🤔?
+## Why?

 From this definition it's clear that is a way to make our code more better and not even that but helping our team to understand the code and specially to not break it 😅, and most time this happen if we are teaming with juniors, in this case the code review take more time and we could have lot of _back and forth._

-the solution is to make our code readable, understandable, extendable and it can prevent bugs.
+The solution is to make our code readable, understandable, extendable and help on debugging. we can conclude that we have 3 point as an **objectives of** **Defensive Programming**:

+* Source code quality
+* Code will be Readable
+* Prevent bugs

+## how?